pelite376/pelite.github.io/Usability_Review.md

 ---

 # Usability Test Results
-Our first and second test featured two individuals who knew each other beforehand.
-We thought this would be the best method for our first usability test because, before the first test, it is most likely that there will be issues, and we think that any minor issues with a single person’s understanding of the product could be mitigated by the other person, and vice versa.
-We also think that a group of two, lingering around in a public area, is the most likely group to use our product, as a single person is probably walking outside because they have somewhere to be, but a group of two may be simply strolling around, etc., and decide to stop by and use our product.
-Within the realm of the test, given that they are two people who know each other well, they tend to bounce off of each other as they are going through the test, and remind each other of the parameters and limitations explained at the beginning of the usability test.
-For our final test is a single person.
-We decided that it would also be valuable to know how a single person would interact with the display when they did not have another person to aid them.
-Having the participant speak out their every thought instead of speaking their thoughts to another person seemed far less organic but a single person did provide more pointed and detailed information as they were narrating their thoughts.
-In all three tests, Liv and Teiheim played the role of facilitator, and Peter played the role of note-taker.
-We always conducted the test in a relatively open space where the participant can easily move around the space to simulate being outside the most closely.
-After the first test we made changes to the flag icon and switched it to a stop sign.
-This did not cause any less confusion.
-The next participant thought the stop sign should be changed to a flag.
-We moved the styling features outside of the part of the display that would show the art that the user was making, this seemed to work well for the ensuing tests.
-For the photo functionality we added text to specify that we the user would send the photo specifically to the display and no more confusion was seen in proceeding tests.
-The additions as a result of the heuristic evaluations are harder to measure the effectiveness of, but as the issues did not come up again they seem to have addressed their respective issues.

 ## Usability Test 1

+Our first test featured two individuals who knew each other beforehand.
+We thought this would be the best method for our first usability test because, before the first test, it is most likley that there will be issues, and we think that any minor issues with a single person’s understanding of the product could be mitigated by the other person, and vice versa.
+We also think that a group of two, lingering around in a public area, is the most likley group to use our product, as a single person is probably walking outside because they have somewhere to be, but a group of two may be simply strolling around, etc., and decide to stop by and use our product.

+Our protocol included first presenting our group with a scenario: they are walking on the street, and out of the corner of their eye, they spot a massive touch screen, projected onto a building, and they are interested in it, so they walk up to it.
+Beyond this, we let our users walk up to the display and begin interacting with it.
+We found it fitting to not present to them any goals of what they should be trying to do, because we found this situation more realistic––because this technology would exist, no one would instinctively know to walk up to it and begin posting art.
+Thus, our test also encompassed ensuring our users are able to self-discover all features of the product.

+Our Computer was Liv, our Facilitator was Peter, and our Notetaker was Teiheim.
+Our posters presented a few issues: for one, they didn’t know how to select a different style of paintbrush and font, because these selectors disappeared, so our new design will feature them as permanent elements of the display.
+Also, the users didn’t know whether “AirDrop to: …” meant they were adding or receiving a photo from their camera roll, so we should make this information more explicit.
+Lastly, one of our users confused the red flag for a “help” button, so we will create a new button making its function of flagging content more explicit.

+The results of our first usability test are summarized below:
 ![UsabilityTestOne](/img/ut2.png)

 ## Usability Test 2

+Our second test also featured two individuals who knew each other beforehand.
+We thought this was a good strategy because, once again, our users would be more able to co-discover the functionality of the display, and we think that any minor issues with a single person’s understanding of the product could be mitigated by the other person, and vice versa.

+Our protocol was also identical to that of our first usability test, first starting with the scenario of stumbling upon the display while walking on the street, spotting the touch screen, and beginning to interact with it.
+We figured that two usability tests of this nature allow us to fully iron out any issues that may come up when testing using a group of two.
+As was the case in the first test, our computer was Liv, our Facilitator was Peter, and our Notetaker was Teiheim.

+Our first issue was that our new "flag content" icon was still not clear enough for users.
+We decided to label this button with text to clarify this issue.
+We also noticed that it was still unclear what users can do with the politician information.
+We thought that presenting this information in a slightly different view would mitigate the issue, but our third usability test convinced us that this area needed a drastic overhaul, as we will discuss in the next section.
+Our third issue was a minor one: our users wished all the buttons were labeled with text.
+We decided to leave our buttons as is for our third usability test because our first group did not have as many issues with our buttons, so we wanted to see which opinion was more common before making the change.

 ![UsabilityTestTwo](/img/ut1.png)

 ## Usability Test 3

+Our final usability test was conducted with only a single participant.
+We decided that it would also be valuable to know how a single person would interact with the display when they did not have another person to aid them.
+Having the participant speak out their every thought instead of speaking their thoughts to another person seemed far less organic, but a single person did provide more pointed and detailed information as she was narrating their thoughts.

+In this last test, Liv was the Computer, Teiheim played the role of facilitator, and Peter played the role of Note-taker.
+As always, we conducted the test in a relatively open space where the participant can easily move around the space to simulate being outside the most closely, and we prompted our user with the scenario we gave each of the previous groups.

+This usability test proved to tip the scales on many of our design choices.
+Firstly, this user strongly disliked the buttons' vagueness, so we added text labels to each of them.
+She was also incredibly confused by the entire purpose of the politician button.
+She did not see how it fit in with the rest of the design, and after closing out of this section she had no idea how to progress further, so we turned this entire section into an opportunity to create an "introduction" page for those who want it.
+Now, users can read through a 3-sentence description of the product before being directed to politician information, if they want to see it.
+The last issue we found was that user still did not know that she can add multiple types of content to a single post.
+We decided on finally mitigating this by adding text to each button and changing our display so that when a user presses "add content,"  all three content types remain available for the entirety of the process.

 ![UsabilityTestThree](/img/ut3.png)